davidmezofi/lipsum/README.txt

                                    LIPSUM.SH

-Shell (bash) script for generating lorem ipsum placeholder text.
+Shell script for generating lorem ipsum placeholder text.
 The generated text is based on the standard lorem ipsum passage and the sections 1.10.32 and 1.10.33 of "de Finibus Bonorum et Malorum" by Cicero (see https://lipsum.com for further details).

 The lipsum.sh script generates multiple paragraphs of placeholder text assembled randomly.
 Almost: the first paragraph is always the standard lorem ipsum paragraph.
-You will only need the lipsum.sh script (and bash).
+You will only need the lipsum.sh script.

 The script `utils.sh` contains some simple functions helping to get the word and sentence count, etc. of the original pieces of text.